adnan333bd/AngularFireCourse/README.md

 You can find a summary of many of the required changes in this migration document: https://github.com/firebase/angularfire/blob/master/docs/migration/1XX-to-2XX.md

+Furthermore, these changes have been implemented in some sample code at https://github.com/joeeames/expense-tracker This sample code isn't identical to what is produced in the course, but it's very close.

 ### Index.html

 Remove the two script files for Angular 2.4.1 and AngularFire 1.1.4 and instead use the following: